-Suspense over Rajasthan CM continues, Rahul to take a call tomorrow
+Suspense over Rajasthan CM continues

 New Delhi, Dec 12: Congress president Rahul Gandhi will take a call on the Rajasthan Chief Minister tomorrow (December 13).
 Veteran Congress leader Ashok Gehlot and state Congress chief Sachin Pilot are in contention for the post.